benyamindsmith/ig.degree.betweenness/README.md

 [![total](https://cranlogs.r-pkg.org/badges/grand-total/ig.degree.betweenness)](https://shinyus.ipub.com/cranview/)

 An R package for the implementation of the "Smith-Pittman" (2024) community detection algorithm.
+Also known as the "node degree+edge betweenness" algorithm.
 Compatible with the igraph ecosystem.

 For the Python implementation, see [`ig_degree_betweenness_py`](https://github.com/benyamindsmith/ig_degree_betweenness_py).